 Pennsylvania has the 4th highest veteran population of any state in the nation, with nearly one millions servicemen and women.
 The Pennsylvania DMVA helps educate veterans on federal, state and local benefits, as well as programs and services, that they are eligible for.

-Learn anything you need to know about every branch of the military, including eligible benefits, veterans news, job openings, and available discounts.
+Learn anything you need to know about every branch of the military, including eligible benefits, veterans' news, job openings, and available discounts.

-- Special Opportunities for Veterans
+- Special Opportunities for Veterans and Military

 SEAL Future Fund